Kyoto Afternoon Tour: Heian Shrine, Sanjusangendo, Kiyomizu Temple

 Tour description provided by Viator

-Immerse yourself in Kyoto on an afternoon guided tour tour through the vibrant green and red Heian Shrine.
-Admire Sanjusangendo Hall with its 1001 Kannon statues and the Kiyomizu Temple where you'll enjoy sweeping city views from the large terrace.
-All entry fees and return coach transfers are included.
+Immerse yourself in the beauty and history of Kyoto on an afternoon guided tour through the former capitol’s vibrant shrines and temples.
+Admire the alluring green and red Heian Shrine.
+Stroll Sanjusangendo Hall with its 1,001 Kannon statues and the Kiyomizu Temple where you’ll enjoy sweeping city views from the large terrace.
+All entry fees are included.

-A quaint old lane lined with pottery shops lead up to this famous temple.
-Enjoy a sweeping view of the entire city of Kyoto from its lofty terrace.
+Stroll the quaint old lane lined with pottery shops leading up to the famous Kiyomizu Temple, also known as Kiyomizu-dera.
+Listen to your guide explain the history of this UNESCO World Cultural Heritage Site.
+Enjoy a sweeping view of the entire city of Kyoto from its lofty terrace and grand walkways that meander through the Higashiwama mountain’s foothills.

 - Professional guide